4 Fresh Bedroom Paint Colors

-Every New Year brings with it a fresh start.
-Why not give yourself permission to take a “new year/new you” approach to paint color, too?
-Here are four trending paint colors that will make your home — and your life — brighter than ever before.
+Every day brings with it a fresh start.
+Why not permit yourself to take a fresh approach to paint color, too?
+Here are four fresh bedroom paint colors that will make your home — and your life — brighter than ever before.

-Lilac, that almost indefinable bluish purple, is making a comeback.
-Not only are we seeing this harbinger of spring on the runways, but it’s also a hit on walls too.
+Lilac that almost indefinable bluish-purple, is making a comeback.
+Not only do we see this harbinger of spring on the runways, but it’s also a hit on walls too.

 While pale purple is a natural choice for a little girl’s bedroom (see next photo), it’s natural for a grownup’s boudoir, too.
 What makes it work here?
-Elegant, feminine furniture; layered shades of purple on the chair, curtains and pillows; and that sparkling chandelier shout luxury.
-Try PPG’s Globe Thistle for a similar look.
+Elegant, feminine furniture; layered shades of purple on the chair, curtains, and pillows; and that sparkling chandelier shout luxury.
+Try PPG’s Weeping Wisteria for a similar look.

-While red has been shown to raise blood pressure and heart rate, the muted, rich tones of cranberry are enlivening without being overwhelming.
+While red has been shown to raise blood pressure and heart rate, the muted, rich cranberry tones are enlivening without being overwhelming.

 Last year’s jewel colors aren’t going anywhere — they’re just taking a slightly more muted approach.
 Rather than gleaming emerald, go for its darker cousin, fir green.